tastyigniter/docs/advanced/scheduling-tasks.md

 }
 ```

-In addition to scheduling `Closure` calls, you may also schedule [console commands](https://laravel.com/docs/artisan) and operating system commands.
+In addition to scheduling `Closure` calls, you may also schedule <a href="https://laravel.com/docs/artisan" targer="_blank">console commands</a> and operating system commands.
 For example, to schedule a console command, you can use the `command` method:

 ```php
 $schedule->command('cache:clear')->daily();